Skip to product information

 Overwhelming drive performance and low distortion

-High precision sound in wide band
+Highly accurate sound with wide band

-High precision digital attenuator
+Highly accurate digital attenuator

-A new world with music
+A new world expands with music

-For example,
+for example,

 Spec